WHO WE ARE

 If you’re curious about how Massachusetts fits into the Protestant Reformation, puzzled by the apparent paradox of New England’s slave economy and site of the first printed American anti-slavery tract, or simply want to know how ordinary people loved, worked, worshipped, and died, the Partnership of Historic Bostons is the place for you.

-Through our free public-history programs, you’ll see the peoples and ideas of 17th century Massachusetts come alive.
+Through our free programs, you’ll see the peoples and ideas of 17th century Massachusetts come alive.
 We offer lectures, discussions, walking tours, and a fall lecture series - all by experts in the field who offer unparalleled insights into the past.

 Our commitment

-For Native Americans, it was the start of a decades-long process that began with coexistence and cooperation, but ended in war, death from epidemics, loss of land and forests, and an occupation which led to almost complete dispossession.
-That Native people survived, and flourish today, is a measure of their strength and tenacity.
+For the Puritans, it offered the promise of a godly community in which they could worship as they wished and for which they established an unprecedented set of rights.
+For Native Americans, it was the start of a decades-long process colonization that began with coexistence and cooperation, but ended in war, death from epidemics, and loss of land.
+Their survivance is a measure of their strength and tenacity.

 For the handful of Africans who arrived in 1638, as recorded by governor John Winthrop, it was the start of New England slavery, as well as of a small, free Black community.
+Quakers, servants, sailors, Baptists, Scottish prisoners-of-war: all experienced the beginning of Boston differently.

 The Partnership of Historic Bostons tells the story of these varied beginnings.
 One story cannot be told without the others.